 SP 8.1 continues to build on the VMware backup experience, with a new VMware plugin design, VMware tagging which simplifies including or excluding VMs and disks and provides easier backup monitoring and history via the vSphere interface.
 VMDKs up to 8TB are now supported, with increased maximum parallelism for both backups and restores to speed them up.

 A VM is a Virtual Machine, or simply a virtual Windows or Linux server.
 VMs are hosted on physical boxes called Hypervisors, or ESX devices and ESX devices are grouped together into clusters.

 A VMware vSphere Datacenter contains the physical components needed to host a Vmware system, such as x86 virtualization servers, storage networks and arrays, IP networks, a management server, and desktop clients.
-Don't confuse this with the popular definition of a datacenter, which is a building that houses IT equipment, possibly including several VMware datacenters.
+Don't confuse this with the popular definition of a datacenter, which is a building that houses IT equipment, an IT datacenter could possibly contain several VMware datacenters.

-A VMware vCenter server is used to centrally manage a Vsphere infrastructure from a single console.
-TSM comes in at this point by providing a plug-in to the vCenter server, so backup and recovery services can be managed from the same central point.
+A VMware vCenter server can be used to centrally manage a Vsphere infrastructure from a single console.
+TSM comes in at this point by providing an interface to the vCenter server, so backup and recovery services can be managed from the same central point.

 However, TSM continues to provide a standard command line interface to VM, which is much faster and easier to use than the plug-in.

 To complete the physical picture, a vStorage Backup Server is a dedicated Windows machine, physical or virtual, that interfaces between the VMware vSphere infrastructure and the Tivoli Storage Manager server.